releasing the stress… easing the pain

 The 'ear pull' technique saves the day.

 My daughter received her audiology appointment and we went to the local infirmary where further tests confirmed the nurse’s initial assessment.
 My daughter was given an appointment to come back in two weeks time for further tests and to discuss possible interventions to resolve the problem.
-I really dreaded the thought of my daughter undergoing medical intervention at such a young age and then I remembered about a technique I’d been taught a technique on my CraniosacralTherapy course, the ‘ear pull’, which we’d been told may help with ear problems in children so I decided to try this treatment technique.
-My biggest challenge in administering this treatment was getting my daughter to lie still long enough for me to ‘pull her ears’, but thankfully I managed.
-At her next audiology appointment, my daughter’s hearing on re-testing was normal.
-She was discharged with no treatment required.
+I really dreaded the thought of my daughter undergoing medical intervention at such a young age and then I remembered about a technique I’d been taught on my Craniosacral Therapy course called the ‘ear pull’.
+We’d been told this may help with ear problems in children so I decided to try this treatment technique.
+My biggest challenge in administering the treatment was getting my daughter to lie still long enough for me to ‘pull her ears’.
+Thankfully I managed.
+At the next audiology appointment, my daughter’s hearing on re-testing was normal.
+She was discharged from treatment with no medical intervention required.
 Coincidentally, my daughter’s reading significantly improved.
 Did the ‘ear pull’ technique help?
 I have no way of knowing.
 However, I was very relieved that my daughter’s hearing was back to normal and that no intrusive medical intervention was required.

 Low back pain relieved in one treatment.